18 October 2018

 If you do not want to get pregnant, treatment options may also include hormonal treatments (which stop ovulation and prevent pregnancy) or, in cases of severe endometriosis, hysterectomy.

 Hysterectomy, which involves removing the uterus alone or sometimes along with the ovaries, is considered a treatment of last resort.
-You can’t get pregnant after hysterectomy.
+You cannot get pregnant after hysterectomy.

 Speak to your gynaecologist before exploring this option.